Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-The game runs smoothly and reliably on the Deck, though playing it on an airplane might draw some curious glances.
+The game runs smoothly and reliably on the Steam Deck, though playing it in public settings like airplanes may attract some curious glances.

 • monetization